RolandWarburton/ip-beacon/README.md

 ### Client

 > [!NOTE]
-> Edit ip-registry.service to set REGISTRY_HOST, then:
+> Edit ip-registry.service to set REGISTRY_HOST to the DOMAIN, then:

 To install as a systemd service: